fuerbtc/coinspider/README.md

 ## Development

 Feel free to contribute to the project.
-Is based on Node.js work philosophy
+Is it based on Node.js development philosophy

     $ git clone https://github.com/fuerbtc/coinspider.git
     $ cd coinspider